-Diagnosis of pulmonary fibrosis is extremely challenging as it requires integration of clinical, radiologic and histopathologic information.
+Diagnosis of Pulmonary Fibrosis is extremely challenging as it requires integration of clinical, radiologic and histopathologic information.

-The interstitial lung disease MDM toolkit has been developed By A/Prof Ian Glaspole and Prof Anne Holland in collaboration with the Lung Foundation Australia.
+The interstitial lung disease MDM toolkit has been developed by A/Prof Ian Glaspole and Prof Anne Holland in collaboration with the Lung Foundation Australia.
 The toolkit contains resources designed to aid in the presentation and discussion of cases presented at ILD multidisciplinary meetings.
 The toolkit resources are available to download now and are available here.